kubestash/docs/docs/guides/backends/local/index.md

 ### What is Local Backend

-`Local` backend refers to a local path inside a container.
-KubeStash runs `Job` to handle various backend interactions for the local backend.
-These interactions include tasks such as initializing `BackupStorage`, initializing `Repository`, uploading `Snapshots`, cleanup `Repository`, and cleanup `BackupStorage`.
-Any Kubernetes supported [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) such as [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/volumes/#persistentvolumeclaim), [HostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath), [EmptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) (for testing only), [NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs),  [gcePersistentDisk](https://kubernetes.io/docs/concepts/storage/volumes/#gcepersistentdisk) etc. can be used as local backend.
+KubeStash supports any Kubernetes supported [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) such as [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/volumes/#persistentvolumeclaim), [HostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath), [EmptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) (for testing only), [NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs),  [gcePersistentDisk](https://kubernetes.io/docs/concepts/storage/volumes/#gcepersistentdisk) etc. as local backend.

+> Unlike other backend options that allow the KubeStash operator to interact directly with storage, it cannot do so with the local backend because the backend volume is not mounted in the operator pod.
+Therefore, it needs to execute jobs to initialize the BackupStorage and Repository, as well as upload Snapshot metadata to the local backend.

 ### Create BackupStorage